leyhline/Lagrange/_posts/2018-03-04-watermark-removal-and-integrated-super-resolution-on-anime-pictures.md

     </figcaption>
 </figure>

-Furthermore I have no idea how to extract the watermark in a straightforward way.
+Furthermore, I have no idea how to extract the watermark in a straightforward way.
 But that's a problem for the future.

 ## Afterword: About Paul Cézanne